Charitable Remainder Trust.

 Charitable Lead Trusts.

 A charitable lead trust is the reverse of a charitable remainder trust.
-Under a charitable lead trust, which can be created by a trust or will, donors can provide that an annuity or unitrust payment be made to a fund at the charity for a term of years, after which the principal is paid to the donors or to any other non-charitable beneficiary.
+Under a charitable lead trust, which can be created by a trust or will, donors can provide that a set or flexible payment be made to Sarah Bush Lincoln for a term of years, after which the principal is paid to the donors or another beneficiary.

 It is possible to establish a lead trust either during one's lifetime or in a will.
-A charitable lead trust can substantially reduce the estate taxes payable at the time of death because of the charitable deduction for the charity's charitable interest in the annuity or unitrust payment.
+A charitable lead trust can substantially reduce the estate taxes payable at the time of death because of the charitable deduction for SBL’s charitable interest in the payment.
 The value of the charitable interest depends on the length of the trust and the amount to be paid out each year.
-The saving in estate taxes may mean that family members receive substantially more than if the property were left to them.
+The saving in estate taxes may mean that family members receive substantially more than if the securities/cash was left to them.

 SUMMARY OF CHARITABLE LEAD TRUSTS: